GitHub integration

 Step 3: Link GitHub repos to ClickUp Spaces

-After adding repos to your Workspace, an admin can add each repo to one or more Spaces.
-Each ClickUp Space can have multiple repositories added.
+After adding repos to your Workspace, admins can connect each repo to one or more Spaces.
+Spaces can have multiple repositories added to them.

 To link a repo to a Space: